Connect with others who understand.

 • Frequent infections

-Hyperglycemia can also lead to an emergency condition called ketoacidosis, in which your body starts creating toxic levels of molecules called ketones.
 Ketoacidosis leads to its own set of symptoms, including extreme thirst, fruity-smelling breath, nausea, vomiting, muscle aches, shortness of breath, dry mouth, and confusion.
 It can lead to coma or even death.
-Seek emergency medical care if you think you have ketoacidosis.
+Get emergency medical care if you think you have ketoacidosis.

-Symptoms of hypoglycemia, or low blood sugar levels, may include:
+Symptoms of hypoglycemia may include:

 • Hunger